 Related: Top Tables London: 22 Great Restaurants in the British Capital

 Park Hyatt St. Kitts

-A lush jewel in the West Indies, St. Kitts is the perfect Caribbean destination for an easy spring escape with direct flights from New York and Miami.
-Encompassing a range of landscapes, from tropical coves to mountainous jungle, the pristine island offers active adventures as well as beach relaxation.
-Late 2017 saw the debut of the island’s first true five-star hotel, the Park Hyatt St. Kitts on Banana Bay at Christophe Harbor.
-The sleek and modern retreat wraps around a crescent beach and offers spacious, ocean-view accommodations that boast private decks and pools.
-Christophe Harbor is currently under development and is poised to be one of the Caribbean’s most luxurious marinas, with Ritz-Carlton and Six Senses properties on the horizon.
+We’re keeping an eye on two under-the-radar Caribbean islands that have recently welcomed big-ticket properties and prove to be competitors with their tried-and-true counterparts.
+A lush jewel in the West Indies, St. Kitts welcomed the Park Hyatt St. Kitts in late 2017.
+The sleek and modern retreat wraps around a crescent beach and offers spacious, ocean-view accommodations with private decks and pools.
+The location at Christophe Harbor is currently under development and is poised to be one of the Caribbean’s most luxurious marinas, with Ritz-Carlton and Six Senses properties on the horizon.
+Also on the rise is Grenada, home to the luxurious Silversands.
+Owned by an Egyptian developer who has a passion for the island, the property opened in December 2018 and is redefining what luxury looks like here, with the longest pool in the Caribbean (at 330 feet) and an innovative spa.
 Now is the time to go, while the paradise still feels a bit undiscovered.

-Contact Indagare to book a long weekend in April.
+Contact Indagare to book a long weekend this spring.
 Our travel specialists can match you with the best hotel, plan great meals and activities and arrange behind-the-scenes access.